muhmmad-ahmad-1/ai601-research-paper-recommender/README.md

 # AI Research Paper Recommender

-# Note: This branch is still under development.
-Please refer to the pipeline_fixing class for the latest updated/working code with proper instructions

 A comprehensive system for discovering and recommending AI research papers using advanced NLP and RAG techniques.

 ## Features